 Onset may be sudden and affect many joints.
 It may sneak up on you by starting in a small joint in fingers or toes.
 It usually goes on to be symmetrical, meaning both sides of the body, both hands, both wrists.

 RA usually is progressive.
-For many it is a lifelong disease to be managed.
+For most it is a lifelong disease to be managed.

 Individuals respond differently to different drugs.

-A good rheumatologist will find the right combination for you.
+A good rheumatologist will work with you to find the right medication for you.